B-Aboobaker/MyFirstMVC/README.md

 # MyFirstMVC
-This repository contains a my first MVC as well as publication to Azure
+This repository contains my first MVC web application and its deployment to Azure.

 ## Context
-This is a basic Web App using ASP.NET application that includes publication to Azure
+This project is a basic web app developed using ASP.NET MVC and deployed to Microsoft Azure App Service.
+It showcases a simple web solution for a comic book startup.

 ## Table of Contents